nicholas-ds/Employee-Directory/README.md

 # Employee Directory
-This is a simple web app that compiles user information into an employee directory.
-The user can click on any card and a modal window pops up that displays in depth information on each employee.
+This is a simple web app that compiles user information from a random user API into an employee directory.
+The user can click on any card and a modal window pops up that displays more information for each employee.